thnee/blotter/content/articles/2019-12-27-counters-postgresql-django.md

 This function will update two counters for every article and every user.

-- Number of public comments published on every article.
+- Total number of public comments published on every article.
-- Number of public comments created by every user.
+- Total number of public comments created by every user.

 {{% toast status="info" %}}
 This function is just an example, it does not handle every possible case.
 For example, it does not handle the case of changing the user or article on an existing comment.
 And it only counts public comments, not private comments.
-You will most definitely want to change this function to suit your project.
+You will need to define what operations are supported and what counters are needed in your application, and handle those appropriately.
 {{% / %}}